Fiserv/Commerce-Hub/docs/Resources/Master-Data/Customer-Details.md

 title: phone
 -->

-The below table identifies the required parameters in the `phoneNumber` object.
+The below table identifies the parameters in the `phoneNumber` object.

 | Variable | Type |Maximum Length | Description/Values |
 | -------- | -- | ------------ | ------------------ |